Learn about the immigration documents and information you may need before, during and after your studies.

-As an international student in Canada, you are responsible for maintaining your immigration status and adhering to immigration regulations while you are living here.
+As an international student, there are a number of documents you need to study in Canada.
+You are responsible for maintaining your immigration status and complying with immigration regulations while you’re here.

 Processing times vary depending on the type of application that you have submitted and the time of year.
 To check the current processing times for an application that you have made, click here.